Categorifying reduced rings: The examples

 In this section we exhibit symmetric monoidal categories whose $K_0$ is an arbitrary domain of characteristic zero.
 Combining this with categories built from $\msl_2$-tilting modules in the mixed case, we produce ribbon categories whose $K_0$ is an arbitrary reduced ring.

-We first introduce some categories and operations we use.
-Consider the category $\StMod^{\omega}_{C_p}$\footnote{The category $\StMod^{\omega}_{C_p}$ can also be described as the category of perfect modules over the $\EE_{\infty}$-ring $\FF_p^{tC_p}$, the ring giving rise to the Tate cohomology of $\FF_p$ with a trivial $C_p$-action.}, the compact objects of the stable module category of the group ring $\FF_p[C_p]$ (see for example \cite[Section 2]{mathew2015torus} for an overview of this category).
+We first introduce some categories and operations that we use.
+Consider the cate\-go\-r\-y $\StMod^{\omega}_{C_p}$\-\footnote{The category $\StMod^{\omega}_{C_p}$ can also be described as the category of perfect modules over the $\EE_{\infty}$-ring $\FF_p^{tC_p}$, the ring whose homotopy ring is the Tate cohomology of $\FF_p$ with a trivial $C_p$-action.}, the compact objects of the stable module category of the group ring $\FF_p[C_p]$ (see for example \cite[Section 2]{mathew2015torus} for an overview of this category).
 This is an idempotent-complete rigid symmetric monoidal $\ZZ$-linear category, and $K_0(\StMod^{\omega}_{C_p}) \cong \FF_p$.

 The construction in \Cref{thm:k0char0} below uses an ultraproduct of the categories $\StMod^{\omega}_{C_p}$ over the set $\PP$ of primes.
 We briefly recall how ultraproducts work, referring the reader to \cite[Section 3]{barthel2020chromatic} or \cite[Section 3.6]{etingof2021lectures} for more details.
 Given a family $C_{\alpha}, \alpha \in A$ of objects in a category $D$ ($D$ could be the category of categories), we can choose a non-principal ultrafilter $U$ on the set $A$, which is the data of a maximal proper filter in the poset of subsets of $A$ containing all cofinite subsets.
 Then an ultraproduct\footnote{The ultraproduct depends on the choice of ultrafilter, but we disregard this in our notation.}, which we denote $\Pi'_{\alpha \in A}C_{\alpha}$ is the object of $D$ defined as the filtered colimit along the subsets of $S$ in $U$ of the product $\Pi_{s \in S}C_{s}$.
 An ultrapower of an object $C$ is an ultraproduct where all of the $C_{\alpha}$ are the same object, $C$.